 The Bank's subsidiary in Russia, GBM, commenced operations in October 1996.
 GBM is focused on delivering corporate and commercial banking services in Russia.
-GBM had net income of US\$6.4 million for 2011 (US\$12.5 million in 2010).
+GBM had net income of US\$9.6 million for 2012 (US\$6.4 million for 2011).
 GBM's registered office is located at "Capital City" Business Center, 8, Bld.
 1, 10th Floor, Presnenskaya nab.
 123317 Moscow.

-A member of the Russian Savings Deposit Insurance System, GBM had one branch and 79 employees as of December 31, 2011.
-As of December 31, 2011, GBM's total assets amounted to US\$386 million (US\$329 million as of December 31, 2010).
+A member of the Russian Savings Deposit Insurance System, GBM had one branch and 80 employees as of December 31, 2012.
+As of December 31, 2012, GBM's total assets amounted to US\$462 million (US\$386 million as of December 31, 2011).

-Having defined its core businesses as corporate and commercial banking, GBM is providing services to well-known medium- to large-size Russian corporates as well as leading Turkish companies operating in the country.
+Having defined its core businesses as corporate and commercial banking, GBM is providing services to well-known medium- to large-size Russian companies as well as leading Turkish companies operating in the country.
 The loan portfolio is diversified and is focused on key sectors of the economy, such as the manufacturing, metal and metal products, food and beverage, transportation, automobile and trade sectors.
 GBM also offers services to large-scale Turkish tourism operators in Russia.